Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

   * “*Fraction expressed in endosome*”: The enzyme is located in the endosomes of the vasculature.
 Please keep in mind that the endosomal compartment is not present in the model for small molecules.

-  * “*Fraction expressed on apical membrane of vascular endothelium*”: the enzyme is located in the membrane of endothelial cells facing blood plasma and acts on educts in plasma.
+  * “*Fraction expressed on plasma-side membrane of vascular endothelium*”: the enzyme is located in the membrane of endothelial cells facing blood plasma and acts on educts in plasma.
 The fraction of the relative expression is added to the expression in plasma.

-  * “*Fraction expressed on basolateral membrane of vascular endothelium*”: the enzyme is located in the membrane of endothelial cells facing the interstitial space and acts on educts in the interstitial space of the organ.
+  * “*Fraction expressed on tissue-side membrane of vascular endothelium*”: the enzyme is located in the membrane of endothelial cells facing the interstitial space and acts on educts in the interstitial space of the organ.
 The fraction of the relative expression is added to the expression in interstitial space.

 {% hint style="tip" %}